skvortsovden/kubernetes-labs-operator/readme.md

 ---

-## How to run it cocally using Minikube and Python
+## How to run it locally using Minikube and Python

 You can run the operator directly on your machine, connected to a Minikube cluster.